cafebazaar/blacksmith-kubernetes/README.md

 2. Put the authorized ssh keys into `ssh-keys.yaml`

-3. Make sure you've imported the [CoreOS gpg key](https://coreos.com/security/image-signing-key/).

-4. Download binary files into `binaries` (See `binaries/download-all.sh`).
+3. Download binary files into `binaries` (See `binaries/download-all.sh`).

-5. Customize cloudconfig/ignition/bootparams (located inside `blacksmith/`) to match your needs, if necessary.
+4. Customize cloudconfig/ignition/bootparams (located inside `blacksmith/`) to match your needs, if necessary.
-  * For example, we've configured the eno2 interface of the bootstrappers there.
   * TODO: After implementing [global flags](https://github.com/cafebazaar/blacksmith/issues/32),
-    we'll be able to parametrize these customizations, and move the params to the UI.
+    we'll be able to parametrize almost any type of customizations, and move the params to the UI.

-6. Execute `build.sh`
+5. Execute `build.sh`

 ## The Bootstrapper of the Bootstrappers (_BoB_)
 This machine will bootstrap the special nodes (Bootstrapper1, Bootstrapper2, and